Tayyaba-Akbar956/MCP-PRACTICE/Instructions.md

-# To Understand difference in HTTP and JSON Response
+# To Test The server Using Custom Client and Postman

 # Instructions To Test Server Using Client.py